PETA Funds Non-Animal Methods

 Other Projects Funded by PETA

-In addition to the IQF grant for a non-animal cancer testing method, PETA has provided more than $250,000 in the past five years to the IQF to help fund the development of the OECD QSAR Toolbox, a collection of computer models and databases that can be used to estimate toxicity—without the use of animals—for a wide range of chemicals and health effects.
+- In addition to the IQF grant for a non-animal cancer testing method, PETA has provided more than $250,000 in the past five years to the IQF to help fund the development of the OECD QSAR Toolbox, a collection of computer models and databases that can be used to estimate toxicity—without the use of animals—for a wide range of chemicals and health effects.
 The OECD QSAR Toolbox will allow scientists and regulatory officials of the more than 30 OECD-member countries to access information about chemical toxicity and avoid animal testing when complying with chemical regulations.
-Although it’s hard to predict the exact number, these tools will collectively provide information that will save tens of thousands of animals from chemical testing.
+These tools will collectively provide information that will save tens of thousands of animals from chemical testing.

-Other IQF projects funded in part by PETA have included development of non-animal models to test for acute toxicity, allergic reactions, and endocrine activity.
+- Other IQF projects funded in part by PETA have included the development of non-animal models to test for acute toxicity, allergic reactions, and endocrine activity.

-Click here to help support PETA’s efforts to fund alternatives to cruel and outdated animal tests.
+Click here to help support PETA’s efforts to fund alternatives to animal tests.